DevExpress/dotnet-eud/README.md

 By accessing this repository, you agree to the terms of the [DevExpress End-User Documentation License Agreement](LICENSE.md).

 ## How to View Content
-Do one of the following to view the End-User Documentation content.
+Do one of the following to view the End-User Documentation content:

 1. Browse this repository's content directly.
 Start with [index.md](index.md).
 2. View the sample pre-built website at [devexpress.github.io/dotnet-eud](https://devexpress.github.io/dotnet-eud/).